7 Desk Exercises And How to Stop Sedentary Weight Gain

 Facing away from your desk, place your hands shoulder width apart and extend your legs.
 Bend your arms, then mostly straighten to keep tension in triceps and not in joints.

+This desk exercise is a piece of cake…so to speak.
 Find a blank piece of wall, and sit up against it with your knees at a 90 degree angle.
 Hold this position for 30 seconds, take a break and then repeat.

 Go for a walk

-Really simple.
+Pretty sure this needs no instructions.
 Get out of your desk and go for a walk.
 This can be to go talk to a co-worker about a project instead of messaging them, or even going to the break room to get lunch, or take a mental break and go up and down the stairs at your work.

 These small activities will have big benefits, combating weight gain, depression, loss of muscle tone and back & neck pain.
 The best way to stop the negative effects of a sedentary lifestyle that comes with working in an office environment is to commit to these tips and simply stop being sedentary.